tc39/notes/meetings/2023-05/may-16.md

 RPR: Okay thank you.
 So then we do have consensus on accepting solution 1.
 And but with the request to come back, and can you verbally dictate the conclusion?

-CHG: so we have consensus to accept the proposal solution 1 which is to reverse the initializer order for field and accessors and treating them like a set to the value like we are updating the value.
+KHG: so we have consensus to accept the proposal solution 1 which is to reverse the initializer order for field and accessors and treating them like a set to the value like we are updating the value.
 So the same order that setters went in.
 And we will make that change and I will return in the future meeting to discuss more thoroughly that change.

 DE : In the summary a quick explanation of option two.
 And can someone dictate a summary if?

-CHG: objection to option 2 it was more confusing it did not seem – technically did addressed the bug possibly introduced more because people would not understand that initializers run and setters run.
+KHG: objection to option 2 it was more confusing it did not seem – technically did addressed the bug possibly introduced more because people would not understand that initializers run and setters run.
 It could be counterintuitive.

 WH: If you had only initializers you want the initializers to do the transformations.
 If you had only setters you want the setters to do the transformations.
 But with both, option 2 would run the transformations twice which would be really bad.